 On our visit to Brooklyn, we stumbled across this very fun spot.
 The Brooklyn Bowl is a bowling alley – bar – nightclub combination.
 This is not your average bowling alley.

 The Brooklyn Bowl does not take reservations.
 It’s first come first served and we were told that the line gets quite long later in the day.
-It costs $25 per half hour to bowl.
+Lanes are rented by the half hour.
 If you only play one game, you will be here for about one hour.

 On weekends, the Brooklyn Bowl opens at 11 am.
 On weekdays, it opens at 6 pm.
 If you follow this itinerary on a weekday, you will have to skip the Brooklyn Bowl or do this itinerary in reverse so you are here in the evening.